-Index levels of ileal miR-29b/c are associated with the development of severe inflammation and stricturing in pediatric CD patients

-We sought to determine whether any of the significantly differentially expressed miRNAs in colon or ileum (Figure 3A) are associated with clinical characteristics or predictive of future disease outcomes (Table S1).
+Index levels of ileal miR-29b/c are associated with the development of severe inflammation and stricturing in pediatric patients with CD.
+We sought to determine whether any of the significantly differentially expressed miRNAs in colon or ileum (Figure 3A) are associated with clinical characteristics or are predictive of future disease outcomes (Supplemental Table 1).
 We first performed binomial regression analysis for all binary outcomes.
-We found that eight colonic miRNAs are modestly associated with family history; one ileal miRNA isoform (miR-215-1) is moderately predictive of surgery with anastomosis; and seven colonic miRNAs (including the miR-21 family and miR-31) are strongly predictive of rectal or sigmoid involvement (Table S2).
+We found that 8 colonic miRNAs are modestly associated with family history, 1 ileal miR-NA isoform (miR-215-1) is moderately predictive of surgery with anastomosis, and 7 colonic miRNAs (including the miR-21 family and miR-31) are strongly predictive of rectal or sigmoid involvement (Supplemental Table 2).
 Both miR-31 and miR-21 have been implicated previously in adult CD as well as in mouse models of colitis.
-Next, we performed multinomial regression analysis for more complex clinical outcomes and showed that index levels of eight ileal miRNAs (Figure 4A) are significantly associated with the development of at least one of the ileal disease subtypes: severe inflammation, stricturing, or penetrating.
-Three of these eight are significantly associated with both severe inflammation and stricturing (Figure 4A).
-Of these three, only two (miR-29b and miR-29c) are not also altered in adult CD based on our previously published analysis (Figure 4B) ^{23,25}, suggesting they are prominent and distinguishing features of pediatric CD.
-We then performed logistic regression analysis to determine whether index levels of miR-29b and miR-29c are associated with the type of ileal disease that a pediatric patient will develop over time (Figure 4C).
-We found that increasing index levels of ileal (but not colonic) miR-29b and miR-29c are strongly predictive of severe inflammation and stricturing (Figure 4C).
+Next, we performed multinomial regression analysis for more complex clinical outcomes and showed that index levels of 8 ileal miRNAs (Table 3) are significantly associated with the development of at least 1 of the ileal disease subtypes: severe inflammation, stricturing, or penetrating.
+Three of these 8 are significantly associated with both severe inflammation and stricturing (Table 3).
+Of these 3, only 2 (miR-29b and miR-29c) are not also altered in adult CD, based on our previously published analysis (Figure 4A) (23, 25), suggesting that they are prominent and distinguishing features of pediatric CD.
+We then performed logistic regression analysis to determine whether index levels of miR-29b and miR-29c are associated with the type of ileal disease that a pediatric patient will develop over time (Figure 4B).
+We found that increasing index levels of ileal (but not colonic) miR-29b and miR-29c are strongly predictive of severe inflammation and stricturing (Figure 4B).

-Up-regulation of miR-29b is associated with loss of gene encoding tight junction protein PMP22 in mouse and human

-To determine the effects of miR-29 up-regulation on the intestine, we leveraged a Doxinducible miR-29b over-expressing (29OE) mouse model (Methods, Figure 5A).
-For this study, we believe a whole-body 29OE model is necessary as a starting point because the specific cell types or even tissue layers in the intestine in which miR-29 up-regulation occurs in pediatric CD is not known.
-We first performed histological analysis of duodenal, jejunal, and ileal tissue isolated after 60 days of post-natal Dox administration (29OE/+Dox) and compared to control mice (29OE/-Dox).
-In two separate rounds of analysis (each with n=4 29OE/+Dox and n=4 control mice), we did not observe any gross disturbances in small intestinal architecture nor any substantial differences in intestinal crypt depth or density in 29OE/+Dox relative to control (Figure S3).
+Upregulation of miR-29b is associated with loss of gene encoding tight junction protein PMP22 in mice and humans.
+To determine the effects of miR-29 upregulation on the intestine, we leveraged a doxycycline-inducible (Dox-inducible) miR-29b overexpressing (290E) mouse model (Figure 5A).
+For this study, we believe a whole-body 290E model is necessary as a starting point because the specific cell types or even tissue layers in the intestine in which miR-29 upregulation occurs in pediatric CD is not known.
+We first performed histological analysis of duodenal, jejunal, and ileal tissue isolated after 60 days of postnatal Dox administration (290E/+Dox) and compared with control mice (290E/-Dox).
+In 2 separate rounds of analysis (each with n = 4 290E/+Dox and n = 4 control mice), we did not observe any gross disturbances in small intestinal architecture nor any substantial differences in intestinal crypt depth or density in 29OE/+Dox relative to control (Supplemental Figure 3).